-• If instead of images, you have lists of bright, reference star positions on each image, see Finding the transformation.
+- If instead of images, you have lists of bright, reference star positions on each image, see Finding the transformation. - astroalign.register will also accept as input, data objects with data and mask properties, like NDData, CCDData and Numpy masked arrays.
+See Objects with data and mask property.

-- astroalign.register will also accept as input, data objects with data and mask properties, like NDData, CCDData and Numpy masked arrays.
-For more information, see Dealing with Data Objects with data and mask properties (NDData, CCDData, Numpy masked arrays) - Check this Jupyter notebook for a more complete example.
+• Check this Jupyter notebook for a more complete example.